Lecturer in Chemistry, Dean and Fellow by Special Election

 Teaching

 My position at Trinity involves teaching half of the undergraduate Physical Chemistry course.
-I hold tutorials for small groups of students where we discuss the lecture course material in detail and expand on their understanding.
-We also meet in larger groups for problems classes to cover the more numerical aspects of each topic, and I offer thematic revision classes to prepare the students for their Final Honours School exams.
+I hold tutorials for small groups of students (typically two or three) where we discuss the lecture course material in detail to expand on their understanding.
+We also meet in larger groups for thematic revision classes to prepare the students for their Final Honours School exams.
+I am also currently the College Dean, responsible for student discipline.

 Research

 My DPhil research was concerned with the photochemical spin dynamics of proteins, suggested to be the basis of the magnetic sense in some animals.
-It involved the development of a range of highly sensitive optical cavity-enhanced techniques to detect very small changes in reactivity caused by an external magnetic field.
+My project involved the development of a range of highly sensitive optical cavity-enhanced techniques to detect very small changes in the reactivity of proteins in solution caused by a weak external magnetic field.

 Selected Publications